-Obligations Upon Certain Termination Events Absent a Change in Control: Termination without "Cause" or Resignation for "Good Reason" (as those terms are defined in the applicable NEO's employment agreement or Key Severance Agreement) Hassane El-Khoury Base salary through the date of termination Two years' continuation of base salary Any earned but unpaid STI award for the performance cycle that had a performance period that ended prior to the date of termination An amount equal to Mr. El-Khoury's target STI award for the performance cycle in which the date of termination occurs (or two times the semi-annual amount if STI awards are paid semi-annually as of the date of his termination) Full vesting of any unvested RSUs that he received in connection with his appointment as our President and CEO (New Hire CEO RSUs) Pro rata vesting of any unvested PBRSUs that he received in connection with his appointment as our President and CEO (New Hire CEO PBRSUs) using a truncated performance period Pro rata vesting of any unvested RSUs awarded to Mr. El-Khoury (other than New Hire CEO RSUs) Pro rata vesting of any unvested PBRSUs awarded to Mr. El-Khoury (other than New Hire CEO PBRSUs) based on actual performance during the full performance period Medical, dental and vision benefits for two years following termination and six months of outplacement assistance at a cost of up to \$25,000, without any tax gross-ups Thad Trent Base salary through the date of termination 78 weeks' continuation of base salary Any earned but unpaid STI award for the performance cycle that had a performance period that ended prior to the date of termination An amount equal to Mr. Trent's target STI award for the performance cycle in which the date of termination occurs (or two times the semi-annual amount if STI awards are paid semi-annually as of the date of his termination) Full vesting of any unvested RSUs that he received in connection with his appointment as our Executive Vice President, CFO and Treasurer (New Hire CFO RSUs) Pro rata vesting of any unvested PBRSUs that he received in connection with his appointment as our Executive Vice President, CFO and Treasurer (New Hire CFO PBRSUs) using a truncated performance period Pro rata vesting of any unvested PBRSUs awarded to Mr. Trent (other than New Hire CFO PBRSUs) based on actual performance during the full performance period Medical, dental and vision benefits for two years following termination and six months of outplacement assistance at a cost of up to \$25,000, without any tax gross-ups
+Obligations Upon Certain Termination Events Absent a Change in Control: Termination without "Cause" or Resignation for "Good Reason" (as those terms are defined in the applicable NEO's employment agreement or Key Severance Agreement) · Base salary through the date of termination Two years' continuation of base salary · Any earned but unpaid STI award for the performance cycle that had a performance period that ended prior to the date of termination · An amount equal to Mr. El-Khoury's target STI award for the performance cycle in which the date of termination occurs (or two times the semi-annual amount if STI awards are paid semi-annually as of the date of his termination) Full vesting of any unvested RSUs that he received in connection with his appointment as our President and CEO (New Hire CEO RSUs) Hassane El-Khoury · Pro rata vesting of any unvested PBRSUs that he received in connection with his appointment as our President and CEO (New Hire CEO PBRSUs) using a truncated performance period Pro rata vesting of any unvested RSUs awarded to Mr. El-Khoury (other than New Hire CEO RSUs) Pro rata vesting of any unvested PBRSUs awarded to Mr. El-Khoury (other than New Hire CEO PBRSUs) based on actual performance during the full performance period · Medical, dental and vision benefits for two years following termination and six months of outplacement assistance at a cost of up to \$25,000, without any tax gross-ups · Base salary through the date of termination · 78 weeks' continuation of base salary · Any earned but unpaid STI award for the performance cycle that had a performance period that ended date of his termination) · Full vesting of any unvested RSUs that he received in connection with his appointment as our Executive Vice President, CFO and Treasurer (New Hire CFO RSUs)